The zero section of the universal semiabelian variety, and the double ramification cycle: Statement of results

 \begin{thm} Let $\calX_g'\to\calA_g'$ denote the partial compactification of the universal family of ppav $\calX_g\to\calA_g$, let $z_g:\calA_g\to\calX_g$ denote the zero section, let $z_g':\calA_g'\to\calX_g'$ denote the closure of the zero section in the partial compactification, and let $Z_g'$ denote its class in $A^{g}(\calX_g',\QQ)$.
 Then we have

 where the positive coefficients $\alpha_{a,b,c}$ are given by

-Here $\Theta\in A^1(\calX_g',\QQ)$ denotes the class of the universal theta divisor trivialized along the zero section, $D\in A^1(\calX_g',\QQ)$ denotes the class of the boundary $\calX_g'\setminus\calX_g$, and $\Delta\in A^2(\calX_g',\QQ)$ denotes the class of the gluing locus within $D$, where the $0$ and $\infty$ sections of the universal Poincar\'e bundle that is the total space of $\calX_g'\setminus\calX_g$ are identified (all considered non-stacky, see below for details). \end{thm} \begin{rem} The classes $\Theta-D/8$ and $\Delta -2\Theta D $ above may seem like a random choice, but in fact have a geometric significance.
-Indeed, $\Theta-D/8$ is in a sense the class of the theta divisor, with generic vanishing on the boundary taken out, and appears for example in Grothendieck-Riemann-Roch computations in \cite{ekvdgcycles}, while $\Delta -2\Theta D $ is a natural ``shift-invariant'' class (see below), and corresponds to the Casimir tensor of $ SL(2) $, acting on the fiberwise square of the universal family of ppav (this phenomenon will be explored in more generality in a forthcoming work of the authors).
+Here $B_n$ denotes the $n$-th Bernoulli number, $\Theta\in A^1(\calX_g',\QQ)$ denotes the class of the universal theta divisor trivialized along the zero section, $D\in A^1(\calX_g',\QQ)$ denotes the class of the boundary $\calX_g'\setminus\calX_g$, and $\Delta\in A^2(\calX_g',\QQ)$ denotes the class of the gluing locus within $D$, where the $0$ and $\infty$ sections of the universal Poincar\'e bundle that is the total space of $\calX_g'\setminus\calX_g$ are identified (all considered non-stacky, see below for details). \end{thm} \begin{rem} The classes $\Theta-D/8$ and $\Delta -2\Theta D $ above may seem like a random choice, but in fact have a geometric significance.
+Indeed, $\Theta-D/8$ is in a sense the class of the theta divisor, with generic vanishing on the boundary taken out, and appears for example in Grothendieck-Riemann-Roch computations in \cite{ekvdgcycles}, while $\Delta -2\Theta D $ is a natural ``shift-invariant'' class (see below).

 Equivalently, the class of the partial compactification of the zero section can be written as

 where the coefficients $\eta_{a,b,c}$ are equal to

 \end{rem}